Pedram-Rajaei/ResourceSharingPlan/README.md

 To get similar results, you can run provided code.
 After running GMM code, you will obtain the same result that we provide in above figures

 <h3>Latent Dynamical Coherence Model:</h3>
-In our previous work, we demonstrated a latent dynamical modeling framework called state-space global coherence, which characterizes spectral measures to capture slow-changing dynamics in network-level coherence.
+In our previous work, we demonstrated a latent dynamical modeling framework called <a href="https://github.com/YousefiLab/MDCA/tree/main/State%20Space%20Coherence">state-space global coherence</a>, which characterizes spectral measures to capture slow-changing dynamics in network-level coherence.
 In this method, we develop a more general class of the state-space coherence model, that can capture fast and switching changes in the network-level rhythmic dynamics.
 For this framework, we assume both continuous and discrete latent processes derive the network-level rhythmic dynamics; this modeling assumption, will help us to build a more flexible model structure that can capture sophisticated dynamics present in the neural data.
 Below figure shows how we combine both continuous and switching dynamics in the model.

 ![third](https://github.com/Pedram-Rajaei/ResourceSharingPlan/blob/main/Imgs/img1.png)
 <br></br>
 <h4>Data</h4>
 To assess SS-Coh model, we use EEG data from human patients under general anesthesia.
 The data set was collected in Emery Brown’s laboratory.
 <br></br>
-The complete description of the experimental protocol can be found in Purdon et al . .
+The complete description of the experimental protocol can be found in <a href="https://www.pnas.org/doi/10.1073/pnas.1221180110">Purdon et al . </a>.
 Briefly, ten consenting human volunteers of ages 18-36 years were impaneled for the study approved by the MGH Human Research Committee.
 For each subject, the induction and emergence from propofol anesthesia were studied by administering a computer-controlled (StanPump) infusion of propofol using the target control protocol based on the Schnider pharmacokinetic-pharmacodynamic model, while the subject executed a behavioral task to identify the points of loss and recovery of consciousness.
 Neural activity was recorded from 64 channels of EEG at a 250 Hz sampling rate.
-The anesthesia data is publicly available at the following link: Anesthesia Data.
+The anesthesia data is publicly available at the following link: <a href="https://drive.google.com/file/d/1KMCtVw7Pcutf50iWzc-kfaK7_Q5XMJZD/view">Anesthesia Data.</a>
 <br></br>

 ![fourth](https://github.com/Pedram-Rajaei/ResourceSharingPlan/blob/main/Imgs/img2.png)